 Students will view their admission decision in their admission portal.
 Students applying as part of a transfer pathway program will receive a decision notification once mid-term or final grades have been received and reviewed.

 The non-refundable transfer application fee is $75 (international applicants: $85).
-Students who pay an application fee but do not submit an application will not have their fee refunded.

 If you are a U.S. Citizen or Permanent Resident and feel your financial circumstances or first-generation college student status may qualify you for an application fee waiver, you can request a fee waiver in the application fee waiver section of the transfer application.